 I am a modern woman with modern tastes.
 I am a testament to my generation and its greatness, so it should be no surprise that “Fleabag” is my favorite show, aside from the West Wing.
 Since “Fleabag” is my favorite TV show it should also follow that “Fleabag” is my favorite one woman show.
 “Fleabag”, for those of you who do not know, is an Amazon original, based on Phoebe Waller-Bridge’s one woman show.
 Phoebe Waller-Bridge holds the distinction of being the writer, creator, and star of the Prime original, as well as the writer/producer of “Killing Eve,” and, of course, she’s a down-ass bitch.
 Aside from being my woman crush everyday, Waller-Bridge sold out theaters in the West End, was nominated for eleven Emmys, and hosted SNL.

 Therefore, you can imagine how excited I was when I scored two tickets to a screening of Phoebe Waller-Bridge performing her one woman show in the West End.
 A movie theater that specialized in airing pre-recorded plays, was selling the tickets.
 Having purchased two tickets, I decided to make a friend and invite them.
-I bought the tickets in September, giving me ample time to make the cuts in my friend collection, and by that I mean I picked from a group of three people.
+I bought the tickets in September, giving me ample time to make the cuts in my friend groups (I can’t say a singular group because they are not a unit, because I compartmentalize), and by that I mean I picked from a group of three people.
 I decided to invite my good friend Sofia from my creative writing class, who I thought would appreciate the one woman show.

 She was really excited for it, as was I, but she had actually not seen the “Fleabag” TV show.
 I still do not understand the mythical ways of the subway system, so she planned the logistics of the trip.
 I do not know when to get off, which subway to take, how to know when you have reached your destination, how many blocks each subway goes and so forth.
 If I take the subway, there is a very good chance that I will end up in Nova Scotia.